Your water needs. .

 Dubai, United Arab Emirates.
 The Merlin Company is pleased to announce a new venture aimed at addressing food, water and housing issues in water starved, desert areas in the Asia Pacific (excluding Australia) and MENA markets.
 Using revolutionary housing design and unique solar powered desalination from KII/Suns River, water and food production will come from raw desert using seawater as the water source.
-And it is not just any seawater.
-The demonstration project is set to be on display in the summer of 2017 at the Sharjah Research Center at the American University of Sharjah.
-The nominal water source will be seawater from the north coast of UAE with salt concentrations exceeding 40,000 TDS.
-The only other output is solid salt to be sold for mineral content or sequestered onsite.

-For information about this new player in the water/food/housing market contact Sharad Bachani at [email protected] or (971) 04 380 6660 or Hill Kemp: US 318-315-1534.
+For information about this new player in the water/food/housing market contact Sharad Bachani at [email protected] or (971) 04 380 6660 or Hill Kemp: at [email protected] US 318-315-1534.

 6 – 10 KG FOOD/SQUARE METER/MONTH!!

 Feeding only salty water and sunshine the installation in Sharjah, UAE at the American University of Sharjah Innovation and Researcch Park is producing food at truly miraculous rates.
 The unique combination of technologies and growing techniques are producing food in raw desert at unprecedented rates.
 This can revolutionize food production for millions of people around the world.
 Site Tour: https://youtu.be/_x6F1rxmGJI

 Inventor Hill Kemp added, “The UAE has an initiative to assist its citizens that live in rural areas.
 Our stills will help ensure that those residents have an adequate water and food supply.”